chsanford/blog/_posts/2021-07-16-orthogonality.md

 $$\langle x, u_i \rangle = \sum_{j=1}^n a_j \langle u_j, u_i\rangle = \sum_{j=1}^n a_j \delta_{i, j} = a_i.$$

-This gives rise to some of nice properties:
+This gives rise to some nice properties:
 * If we let $$a = (a_1, \dots, a_n) \in \mathbb{R}^n$$, then $$\| a\|_2 = \|x \|_2$$.
 * For some other $$x' \in \mathbb{R}^n$$ with $$x'= \sum_{i=1}^n a_i' u_i$$, then $$\langle x, x'\rangle = \langle a, a'\rangle$$.
 * If $$x$$ and $$y$$ are orthogonal, then $$\|x\|_2^2 + \|y\|_2^2 = \|x + y\|_2^2$$.
 (This is the Pythagorean theorem!)